beto-rodriguez/LiveCharts2/docs/samples/events/cartesian/template.md

-LiveCharts allows you to use any shape to represent a chart point ([see custom svg point example](https://lvcharts.com/docs/{{ platform }}/{{ version }}/samples.scatter.custom)), you can also plot any type you need for example in the example above we are plotting instances of the `Fruit` class, the library is able to keep events strongly typed but it could be tricky to guess the signature since the signature changes depending on the series type, the visual shape and the geometry.
+LiveCharts allows you to use any shape to represent a chart point ([see custom svg point example](https://lvcharts.com/docs/{{ platform }}/{{ version }}/samples.scatter.custom)), you can also plot any type you need for example in the example above we are plotting instances of the `Fruit` class, the library is able to keep events strongly typed, but it could be tricky to guess the signature since the it changes depending on the series type, the visual shape and the geometry.

 Please use the IDE intellisense to complete the signature: